Close Cookie Popup

 🐾 Filly, Dilly & The Emotion Die

-These friendly and relatable characters, Filly the cat and Dilly the dog, represent the two student groups on the game board.
+These friendly and relatable characters, Filly the cat and Dilly the dog, represent the two groups on the game board.
 They act as guides and companions on the emotional learning journey, leading children not only through the board games but across all Hey Feelings activities and materials.
 Children quickly identify with them and discover emotions together — in class, at home with toys and books, and in the future also through an animated series.

-You have choices regarding some of the physical materials, allowing you to tailor the experience to your classroom's needs and resources:
+You have choices regarding some of the physical materials, allowing you to tailor the experience to your needs and resources:

 Option A: You can choose to purchase our plush Filly & Dilly mascots and a large, soft plush game die from the Hey Feelings Store.
 These can enhance the tactile experience for children.